 We may also receive data from publicly available sources such as Companies House and the Electoral Register based inside the EU.

 Under the Privacy and Electronic Communications Regulations, we may send you marketing communications from us if (i) you made a purchase or asked for information from us about our goods or services or (ii) you agreed to receive marketing communications and in each case you have not opted out of receiving such communications since.
-Under these regulations, if you are a limited company, we may send you marketing emails without your consent.
-However, you can still opt out of receiving marketing emails from us at any time.
+In addition, under these regulations, if you are a limited company, we may send you marketing emails without your consent.
+However, you can still opt-out of receiving marketing emails from us anytime.

-You can ask us or third parties to stop sending you marketing messages at any time by following the opt-out links on any marketing message sent to you OR by emailing us at email@example.com
+You can ask third parties or us to stop sending you marketing messages at any time by following the opt-out links on any marketing message sent to you OR by emailing me at firstname.lastname@example.org

 Disclosures of Your Personal Data